-The Company's Internet address is http://www.mohawkind.com.
-The Company makes the following reports filed by it available, free of charge, on its website under the heading "Investor Information":
+The Company's Internet address is mohawkind.com.
+The Company makes available the following reports it files on its website, free of charge, under the heading "Investors":

 - annual reports on Form 10-K;

 - quarterly reports on Form 10-Q;

 - current reports on Form 8-K; and

 - amendments to the foregoing reports.